-Club members help raise money for vocations by assisting with the diocese’s sponsorship of the two Annual Bishop’s Golf Tournaments and supporting the Taste of Faith dinner, both fund-raisers for seminarians.
+Club members help raise money for vocations by assisting with the diocese’s sponsorship of the Annual Bishop’s Golf Tournament and supporting other fundraisers for seminarians.

-“The assistance of the Serra Club members in these two fund-raisers is a huge attribution to its success,” said Masden who, as director of development for the diocese, also coordinates these events.
+“The assistance of the Serra Club members in these fundraisers is a huge attribution to its success,” said Masden.

 In addition, the Serra Club of Alexandria also differs from other Serra Clubs because it has a broader focus which includes religious vocations rather than just seminarians.